Mahshidmn/job-portal/README.md

 ## Version 1.2 Improvements:
 * Search Feature
-* Save interestrd Jobs by applicant
+* Save interesting Jobs by applicant
 * More Authorization, for example: Recruiters do not see apply for job button, and can not upload photo or resume for applicant

 ## Version 1.3 Improvements: